 Every desk (or seat at a table) should be labeled with a student’s name so the student has a “home” they can call their own.
 I am blessed to have desks, but even if you have tables, I think it’s important for students to have a place that belongs to just them in the classroom.
 Name plates are great for this.

 13. Storage Cubes

-I use storage cubes up at the front of my classroom to store community items such as glue, dry erase markers, erasers, notecards, math manipulatives, paper sleeves, and more.
+I use storage cubes at the front of my classroom to store community items such as glue, dry erase markers, erasers, notecards, math manipulatives, paper sleeves, and more.
 The students, just like with the rainbow cart, know they are allowed to use the items from the crates whenever they need to.

 14. Schedule And Magnets

 The students LOVE knowing what’s ahead of them each school day.
-It especially helps the kids who may have anxiety with school to know what they can expect each day.
+It especially helps the kids who may have anxiety at school to know what they can expect each day.
 They will most definitely let you know if they think something is wrong with the schedule too, LOL 🙂

 I use magnets (linked below) that I glued to the back of these schedule cards so they’d stick to the whiteboard and I could easily change the schedule each day.